 Castle of the Moors, Sintra Castle of the Moors.

-After all this walking in the heat, may I suggest you try the local travesseiros, a sort of almond cakes.
+After all this walking in the heat, it’s time to try the local Travesseiros, a sort of almond cakes.
 The best ones are found at Piriquita on Rua das Padarias.

 Comments